dylan1218/SECDataParseVBA/README.md

 <b>Purpose</b>
 Access XBRL data from UDF's within excel.

-Note that this project bypasses having to access a web api, and effeciently sets up your own database.
-The benefits are that data can be accessed without limits of size or number of requests.
-The downside of course is that we must setup the database.
-With the classess the database setup should take no longer than 20 to 30 minutes including time to load.
+Note that this project bypasses having to access a web api, and caches XBRL models into a local database that is queryable from VBA based macros.

+Why use this?
+If you want to effeciently query SEC XBRL data with exceptionally low latency (it's all local!).

+There's likely better tools out there these days.
+But this project was to explore what it would mean to put high-performant XBRL querying methodologies in the tool and interface that finance and accounting uses most: excel.

 <b>Project progress:</b>
 Classes to build: